michaelcale/books/books/go/0360-http-client/000-index.md

 When no error is returned, it's important to `resp.Body.Close()` or you will leak resources.

-Trying to access page that doesn't exist on the server returns a response wiht `StatusCode` 404 (Not Found).
+Trying to access page that doesn't exist on the server returns a response with `StatusCode` 404 (Not Found).

 Trying to access non-existent host will fail, in which case response is `nil`.